 The chances of transmitting HIV through oral sex are very low, but it can happen.
-Preventive measures, such as using a condom, can further reduce the risk.
+Preventive measures, such as condoms, can further reduce the risk.

-HIV spreads through some bodily fluids.
-The virus can pass through direct contact with fluid or through sharing syringes.
+HIV transmits through some bodily fluids.
+The virus can pass through direct contact with fluid or by sharing syringes.

-In this article, we describe the transmission of HIV through oral sex and give some tips for prevention.
+This article describes the transmission of HIV through oral sex and provides some prevention tips.

 However, it might happen if someone with HIV ejaculates semen into the mouth of a sexual partner.